 Ultra-low-sulfur diesel makes up the second-largest portion of a refined product barrel, equating to roughly 11 gallons of the finished product.
 Various states regulate the percent of biodiesel required by both highway and off-road users, which ULSD is also eligible for blending use.

-Kerosene is a light petroleum distillate commonly used as fuel in heaters, cooking stoves, water heaters, and lamps.
+Kerosene is a light petroleum distillate commonly used as fuel in heaters, lamps, cooking stoves, and water heaters.
 Multiple grades of kerosene exist, though specifications vary depending on means of utilization.

 Kerosene-type jet fuel is created via similar refining techniques, though distinct specifications through aircraft configuration differentiate generic kerosene from jet fuel.
 Kerosene-type jet fuel has both commercial and military use for jet and aircraft engines.
 Kerosene and kerosene-type jet fuel account for roughly 4 gallons of a standard barrel of refined products in the US combined.